why2011btv/why2011btv.github.io/NLP_interview.md

+# Inverse Toxicity Filters
+  - Quality and Toxicity Filters (Section 5).
+Filtering for document quality and toxicity have significant but opposite effects on model behaviour.
+Quality filtering, removing low-quality text, substantially increases both toxic generation and downstream performance across tasks we tested, despite reducing the amount of training data.
+On the other hand, removing toxic data trades-off fewer toxic generations for reduced generalization performance.
+Inverse toxicity filters, which remove the least toxic content, demonstrate targeted benefits.
+Lastly, evaluation on datasets with high quality text aren’t necessarily improved by removing low-quality text from the dataset

 # [On Determinism](https://community.openai.com/t/a-question-on-determinism/8185)
   - temperature
   - There’s inherent non determinism in GPU calculations around floating point operations - the differences in log probabilities are tiny, but when there’s a small difference between the top two likely tokens, then a different token might be chosen every now and then leading to different results